Death Note: Anime

-The Japanese broadcaster NTV aired the Death Note: Relight: L's Successors (DEATH NOTE リライト2 Lを継ぐ者, Desu Nōto Riraito 2: L o Tsugu Mono) special on August 22, 2008.
+Nippon TV aired the Death Note: Relight: L's Successors (DEATH NOTE リライト2 Lを継ぐ者, Desu Nōto Riraito 2: L o Tsugu Mono) special on August 22, 2008.
 Like the first special, this new compilation summarized a part of the 2006–2007 anime television series.
 Specifically, it recounted the final half of the suspenseful supernatural story, including the investigators Near and Mello's confrontations with the vigilante Kira.
-This version features more updates than the previous one, most notably omission of the mafia plot.
+This version features more updates than the previous one, most notably the omission of the mafia plot.

 Soundtracks

 Several soundtracks for the series have been released.
 The music from the anime was composed by Yoshihisa Hirano and Hideki Taniuchi, while the CDs were also published by VAP.
 The first one was Death Note Original Soundtrack, which was released in Japan on December 21, 2006.
 It contains music from the series with the first opening and ending themes are sung by the Japanese band Nightmare in the TV size format.
 Death Note Original Soundtrack II was first released in Japan on March 21, 2007.
 It features the new opening and closing themes by Maximum the Hormone in the TV size format.
 The third CD, Death Note Original Soundtrack III was released on June 27, 2007.
-The tracks 1–21 were composed and arranged by Taniuchi, while the tracks 22–28 were composed and arranged by Hirano.
+Tracks 1–21 were composed and arranged by Taniuchi, while tracks 22–28 were composed and arranged by Hirano.
 The album features one track sung by Aya Hirano, who was also the Japanese voice actress of Misa Amane in the anime series.
 Also appearing on this soundtrack is the ending theme Coda〜Death Note, which can be heard at the end of the final episode of the anime as the credits are shown.

 Several soundtracks have also been released for the live action films.
 Sound of Death Note is a soundtrack featuring music from the first Death Note film composed and arranged by Kenji Kawai.
 It was released on June 17, 2006, by VAP.
 Sound of Death Note the Last name is the soundtrack from the second Death Note film, Death Note the Last name.
 It was released on November 2, 2006.
 Death Note Tribute is a tribute album dedicated to the live action film Death Note.
 Published by BMG Japan on June 21, 2006, Japan, it contains 15 tracks performed by various artists, such as Shikao Suga, M-Flo, Buck-Tick, and Aya Matsuura.
 The soundtrack came with a cosplay Death Note notebook.
 Another tribute album is The Songs for Death Note the movie〜the Last name Tribute dedicated to the second film.
 Published by Sony Music Entertainment Japan on December 20, 2006, it contains 14 tracks performed by various artists, such as Orange Range, Abingdon Boys School, High and Mighty Color, Doping Panda, and Galneryus.